benlebrun/lexCH/README.md

 Note: This code was refactored on November 29th, 2020.
+For the moment, it is still only compatible with python 2.

 # lexCH - Lexical Chainer